Constipation during pregnancy

 - Eat a high-fiber diet such as fruits, vegetables, and whole-grain.

 - Drink a lot of fluids, ideally 10 to 12 cups of water a day.
-It is the combination of a high fiber diet and plenty of liquids that best help you eliminate your waste.
+It is the combination of a high-fiber diet and plenty of liquids that best helps you eliminate your waste.

 - Exercise routinely.
 Walking, swimming and other moderate exercises help the intestines work by stimulating your bowels.

 When to get medical help?

 If you have tried changing your diet and exercising more but your symptoms have not gotten better, you should consult with your doctor.
 Do not take laxative pills unless your doctor prescribed them.